 Church on Main is a worshipping community where we seek to follow the way of Jesus through:

-– Love of God and others,
+– Love of God, self, others,

 – Mission to all in need,

 – And celebration of our diverse identities, including race, ethnicity, gender, nationality, physical and mental health, age, sexual identity, religious background, and social-economic status.